Picovoice/koala/binding/web/README.md

 #### Process Audio Frames

 The `process` function will send the input frames to the engine.
-The transcript is received from `transcriptCallback` as mentioned above.
+The enhanced audio is received from `processCallback` as mentioned above.
+In case the next audio frame does not follow the previous one, call `reset` before calling `process`.

 ```typescript
 function getAudioData(): Int16Array {